Santiago, Chile Travel Guide: Efficient Itineraries, Neighborhoods + Day Trips

 Core planning

-✅ SCL ↔ Santiago: Airport to City (Time, Cost + Safety)
+✅ SCL Airport to Santiago: The Options I Actually Use (Time, Cost + Safety)

-My step-by-step breakdown of the 3 best ways to get between the airport and Santiago (rideshare vs airport bus + metro vs public buses + metro), with timing, cost, and decision guide, plus scam-avoidance tips.✅ Where to Stay in Santiago: Best Neighborhoods for a Walkable, Efficient Trip
+My step-by-step breakdown of the 3 best ways to get between the airport and Santiago (rideshare vs airport bus + metro vs public buses + metro), with timing, cost, and decision guide, plus scam-avoidance tips.✅ Santiago Neighborhoods, Decoded: The Easiest Bases for a Walkable Trip

 My personal, experience-based breakdown of 5 areas I’d actually recommend, with vibe, “best for/avoid if” notes, and category ratings (safety, walkability, transit, affordability, food, noise, runner-friendliness).✅ Ride the Santiago Metro Like a Local: bip!
 Card, Best Lines + Essential Tips